An adventure of 26 hours and 27 miles in the White Mountains

 Descent from the Summit

 I started my return at 12:27.
-I used my Komperdell Carbon Duolock trekking poles for the first time and they are very light and quite helpful.
+I used my Komperdell Carbon Duolock trekking poles for the first time, and they are very light and quite helpful.
 Unfortunately, the locking mechanism of one pole seemed to have gone in only 0.3 miles.
 It was so cold and windy that I did not want to spend much time standing on the slope to try to fix it.
 I put it in my backpack and continued my descent with one pole that was adequate.
 I ran across one more hiker.
-I did not know that I would never see any more this long hike.
+I did not know that I would never see any more during this long hike.
 I reached the Lakes of the Clouds at 12:50.

 Poor start and ignoring the warning signs.